dankelley/dankelley.github.io/_posts/2016-02-09-noreaster.md

 Several buoys measure wave conditions off the coast of Nova Scotia.
-I was hoping to get data from the nearest one (ID 44258;
+I was hoping to get data from the nearest one (ID 44258) but it did not have many non-missing data, so I instead chose one on La Have Bank (ID 44150; see
-<http://www.ndbc.noaa.gov/station_page.php?station=44150>) but it did not have
+<http://www.ndbc.noaa.gov/station_page.php?station=44150>).
+This is owned and
-many non-missing data, so I instead chose one on La Have Bank (ID 44150).
-This is owned and maintained by Environment Canada, and is located roughly south of Halifax and east of Cape Cod, near the 1000m isobath, as indicated on the map below.
+maintained by Environment Canada, and is located roughly south of Halifax and east of Cape Cod, near the 1000m isobath, as indicated on the map below.

 {% highlight r linenos=table %}